kayg04/kayg.org/content/Permanent Notes/Replacing a failed Drive in a Ceph Cluster.md

 - To prevent such a situation, the trick here is to set `ceph osd crush reweight 0`.
 This makes sure that the data is distributed to _other OSDs on all the nodes / throughout the crushmap_.
 See [[Difference Between OSD Reweight and CRUSH Reweight]].

 - Wait till the OSD has been drained (0 PGs) if the disk is still alive.
+The subcommands `ok-to-stop` and `safe-to-destroy` can be run to make sure that the OSD can be stopped and destroyed without affecting data redundancy.
 If the disk is dead, it can be replaced immediately.

 - The OSD can be destroyed and recreated thereafter.